Contract Terms and Conditions

 In order to be eligible to live in University Housing, residents must have a prior term PSU account balance of under $100, as well as consistently meet payment deadlines as set forth by the University.
 Failing to meet these deadlines will result in a registration hold, thus preventing the student from meeting academic eligibility.
 If a student's PSU account is currently in collections, they will automatically be considered ineligible for University Housing.
 Prospective residents with a prior term balance of $100 or more may not receive a housing assignment or be allowed to move in.

 All residents (except for non-student spouses, domestic partners, or dependents) must be registered at Portland State University for the minimum credit requirements in each term of the academic year.
-Undergraduate and Post-Baccalaureate students must be enrolled in at least 8 credits and Graduate students must be in enrolled in at least 4 credits during Fall, Winter, and Spring terms.
+Undergraduate and Post-Baccalaureate students must be enrolled in at least 8 PSU credits and Graduate students must be in enrolled in at least 4 PSU credits during Fall, Winter, and Spring terms.
 Students must meet University payment deadlines to avoid registration holds.
-New summer residents must enroll in 4 credits to be eligible to live on campus in summer term; students who live on campus during the preceding spring term are not required to take credits in summer to live on campus in summer, even if they are graduating at the end of the spring term.
+New summer residents must enroll in 4 PSU credits to be eligible to live on campus in summer term.
+Students who live on campus during the preceding spring term are allowed to stay for summer and not enroll in summer classes.
+This includes students graduating at the end of the spring term.